-This Policy applies to: students as defined in UConn's Responsibilities of Community Life: The Student Code and students enrolled at UConn Health ("Students"); University employees, consisting of all full-time and part-time faculty, University Staff (including special payroll employees), UConn Health employees (including residents and fellows), professional research staff, and post-doctoral research associates ("Employees"); and contractors, vendors, visitors, guests or other third parties ("Third Parties").
-This Policy pertains to acts of Prohibited Conduct committed by or against Students, Employees and Third Parties when:
+This Policy applies to: students as defined in UConn's Responsibilities of Community Life: The Student Code and students enrolled at UConn Health ("Students"); University employees, consisting of all full-time and part-time faculty, University Staff (including special payroll employees), UConn Health employees (including residents and fellows), professional research staff, and post-doctoral research associates ("Employees"); contractors, vendors, visitors, guests or other third parties ("Third Parties"); and Registered Student Organizations as defined in Blueprints: The Official Handbook of RSOs at the University of Connecticut ("Registered Student Organizations").
+This Policy pertains to acts of Prohibited Conduct committed by or against Students, Employees, Third Parties, and Registered Student Organizations when:

-- 1. the conduct occurs on campus or other property owned or controlled by the University; - 2. the conduct occurs in the context of a University employment or education program or activity, including, but not limited to, University-sponsored study abroad, research, on-line, or internship programs; or - the conduct occurs outside the context of a University employment or education program or activity, but has continuing adverse effects on or creates a hostile environment for Students, Employees or Third Parties while on campus or other property owned or controlled by the University or in any University employment or education program or activity.
+- 1. the conduct occurs on campus or other property owned or controlled by the University; - 2. the conduct occurs in the context of a University employment or education program or activity, including, but not limited to, University-sponsored study abroad, research, on-line, or internship programs; or - 3. the conduct occurs outside the context of a University employment or education program or activity, but has continuing adverse effects on or creates a hostile environment for Students, Employees or Third Parties while on campus or other property owned or controlled by the University or in any University employment or education program or activity.